We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

-Adult bedbugs are indeed visible to the human eye — although some of us may need to put on our prescription glasses.
+Adult bedbugs are visible to the human eye — although they’re small, which means some of us may need to put on our prescription glasses.

 Bedbugs are usually about the size of an apple seed, which is about 5 to 7 millimeters long, according to the Environmental Protection Agency.

 These pests can resemble a lot of other household bugs, so it’s important to know the difference between bedbugs and similar ones, like the carpet beetle or cockroach.

 Keep reading to find out how to detect and identify bedbugs — as well as how to get rid of them if they’re in your home.

 Bedbugs can vary slightly in appearance by region.
 They usually have a few similarities, though, including:

 - Size.
 Their eggs are roughly the size of a pinhead.
 Adults are the size of an apple seed.

 - Shape.
 They may have an oval-shaped or elongated body.